GIScience/OSM-realtime-update/README.md

 #### Task management

-Workers care for a specific task including scheduled updates.
-A master process manages all workers and checks at an interval whether a) workers became obsolete because tasks have been removed or b) a new worker should be spawned because a new task has been added.
+Worker objects care for a specific task including scheduled updates.
+A master object manages all workers and checks regularly whether a) workers became obsolete because tasks have been removed or b) a new worker should be spawned because a new task has been added.